Wills, Trusts & Probate

 What is the difference between guardianship and conservatorship?

-How long does it take to establish a guardianship in Roseville?
+How long does the guardianship process take in Roseville?

 Who can be appointed as a guardian in California?

-How does the court decide who becomes a guardian?
+How does the court decide who becomes the guardian?

-Guardianship arrangements can be modified or terminated if circumstances change.
-Interested parties may petition the court to make changes, such as appointing a different guardian or ending the guardianship altogether.
-The court reviews such requests carefully to ensure the ward’s best interests are always protected.
+Yes, guardianship arrangements can be modified or terminated if circumstances change.
+Interested parties may petition the court to make changes, such as appointing a different guardian, adjusting the scope of authority, or ending the guardianship altogether.
+The court will review such requests carefully to ensure that any modification or termination serves the ward’s best interests and addresses current circumstances.
+Changes often require new evidence and a hearing so the judge can assess whether the proposed alteration improves the ward’s welfare.
+Regular review and a documented change in circumstances are commonly required before the court will approve modifications to existing orders.